-- The 'Personal Portfolio' is designed to give students the opportunity to comprehensively experience a wide range of designers.
-Coursework accounts for 60% of the mark. - under exam conditions.
+- The Personal Portfolio is designed to give students the opportunity to comprehensively experience a wide range of designers.
+Coursework accounts for 60% of the mark. - The Externally Set Assessment is a broad-based thematic 'starting point' set by the exam board, part of which is sat under exam conditions.
 This accounts for the remaining 40% of the mark.